Alert

 Cross a small bridge to take the GR 57 (red and white markings).
 The path leads into a combe, which you climb up to reach a flat area.

 The path leads to the magnificent Chardonnet alpine marsh.
-You'll find remnants of power poles that will lead you to the Col du Chardonnet.
+You'll find remnants of electricity poles that will lead you to the Col du Chardonnet.

 Technical Information